idc-milab/openlh/README.md

 2. Click the :gear: icon and choose Add
 3. In Add Python Interpreter window, select Virtualenv Environment:
    * Specify the location of the new virtual environment in the text field, or click  Virtual environment location and find location in     your file system.
 Note that the directory where the new virtual environment should be located, must be empty!
-   * Choose the base interpreter from the drop-down list, or click Choose the base interpreter and find the base interpreter in the your file system.
+   * Choose the base interpreter from the drop-down list, or click Choose the base interpreter and find the base interpreter in your file system.
    * Select the Make available to all projects check-box, if needed.
  4. Click Ok